aklump/lobster/README.md

 1. In the root folder create a file `config.lobster`.
 1. Refer to `__lobster_app_example` for how to build the app.
 1. Install lobster core at `vendor/aklump/lobster`; you can `.gitignore` everything but the `dist` folder.

+## Configuration
+1. You should copy the file `dist/config.lobster` to your root directory and override.